scalawithcats/scala-with-cats/src/pages/applicatives/applicative.md

 ## *Apply* and *Applicative*

-You won't see cartesians mentioned frequently in the wider functional programming literature.
+Cartesians aren't mentioned frequently in the wider functional programming literature.
-However, you will see references to a closely related concept called an *applicative functor* (*applicative* for short).
+They provide a subset of the functionality of a related type class called an *applicative functor* ("applicative" for short).
-Cartesian and applicative are alternative encodings of the notion of "zipping" values.
+Cartesian and applicative effectively provide alternative encodings of the notion of "zipping" values.
-Applicative also provides with a `pure` operation that we've seen in earlier chapters.
+Applicative also provides the `pure` operation that we've seen when discussing monads.

 Cats models `Applicatives` using two type classes.
-The first, `Apply` extends `Cartesian` and `Functor`, adding an `ap` method that applies a parameter to a function within a context.
+The first, `Apply`, extends `Cartesian` and `Functor` and adds an `ap` method that applies a parameter to a function within a context.
-The second, `Applicative` extends `Apply`, adding the `pure` method.
+The second, `Applicative` extends `Apply`, adds the `pure` method.
 Here is a simplified definition in code:

 ```scala